 Municipal festivals request upbeat and forceful music for their stages, having strong accents and counter-rhythms.

-Big Band charts and the forceful trumpets of Latin Jazz needs strong percussion and rhythms that rock the house.
+Big Band charts and the dominant trumpets of Latin Jazz need strong percussion and rhythms that rock the house.
 Add Tropical Salsa, Merengue and Bachata to the mix and stir with easy listening, radio Top40, alternative and Urban Pop to create sets unique to your event.

 Rhythm Architecture has a more diverse repertoire than acts using one instrument and a vocalist because it has a full ensemble sound using trumpet, trombone, saxophone, flute, oboe, violin, cello - any number of vocal combinations - and hundreds of specially chosen percussion voices.

-The Rhythm Architect invented modern Olympic training techniques and choreographed competition drum soloing, precursor to the hit movie - DRUMLINE!
+The Rhythm Architect invented modern Olympic training techniques and choreographed competition drum soloing to compete, precursor to the hit movie - DRUMLINE!

-Solo are used to compliment to the music, one of those rare skills that makes an event special and memorable.
+Solos are used as a compliment to the music, a skill that makes an event special and memorable.

 Rhythm Architecture sometimes teams with musicians and other DJ's.